Moccia clan: Structure

 The Moccia clan is structured vertically.
 The organization is made up of a confederation of different decine, with second-level criminals who report directly to the leaders of every decina.
 Another factor that contributes to the clan's power is that none of the high-ranking members of the Moccia has ever become a pentito.
 At best they have only disassociated themselves from the organization.

 Activities

-The Moccia clan controls the drug trafficking in large scale in the town of Caivano, more precisely in the notorious Parco Verde.
-Luigi Moccia, another of the sons of Gennaro Moccia and Anna Mazza, is considered to be the white collar member of the clan, the true mind of the Moccias, exchanging the common bloody wars involving several Camorra clans for a criminal holding, profiting immensely.
-Thanks to Luigi's entrepreneurial skills, the clan switched from the drug trafficking business to top-level business affairs, having a heavy political penetration force in the territories under their influence.
+The Moccia clan controls the drug trafficking in the town of Caivano, more precisely in the notorious Parco Verde.
+Luigi Moccia, another of the sons of Gennaro Moccia and Anna Mazza, is considered to be the white collar member of the clan, the true mind of the Moccias, exchanging the common bloody wars involving several Camorra clans for a criminal holding.
+Because of Luigi's entrepreneurial skills, the clan switched from drug trafficking to top-level business affairs, having a political penetration force in the territories under their influence.